 If the measures above don't help, you can review your electric usage by asking your electric company for a usage history of your account.
 The Consumer Affairs & Public Information (CAPI) Division is available to review your usage with you.
 Efficiency Vermont (EVT), the state's electric energy efficiency utility, may also be able to help identify the patterns of your electric usage.

 Financial Assistance (Residential Bills)

-Please see the Payment Assistance & Programs for Low-Income Consumers page for more information about the resources that are available for financial assistance for residential consumers.
+Please see the Financial or Payment Assistance for Utility Customers page for more information about the resources that are available for financial assistance for residential consumers.
 (If you have received a disconnection notice you should contact your utility to try and negotiate a payment arrangement.
 If you need assistance after contacting the utility, Consumer Affairs & Public Information (CAPI) Division may be able to help.)

 Energy Efficiency Charge and Programs

-For information about the energy efficiency charge and the Energy Efficiency Utility Program overseen by the Vermont Public Service Board (Board), please see the Board's webpage "General Energy Efficiency Utility Information."
+For information about the energy efficiency charge and the Energy Efficiency Utility Programs overseen by the Vermont Public Utility Commission (Commission), please see the Commission's webpage Energy Efficiency Utility Program.

-For information about programs administered by the Vermont Public Service Department (PSD) Energy Efficiency Division, please see the Energy Efficiency page.
+For information about programs administered by the Vermont Department of Public Service (PSD) Planning and Energy Resources Division, please see the Efficiency page.

 "Smart Grid" generally refers to a class of technology (including smart meters) being used to modernize utility electricity delivery systems.
 Please see the Smart Grid page for more information.

 Consumers seeking information about state electrical inspections should contact their regional office of the Vermont Department of Public Safety, Division of Fire Safety; or call toll free in Vermont 1-800-640-2106.